intel/auto-round/auto_round/mllm/README.md

 Using the above template, the input will be converted to the specified format required by Qwen2-vl as below: <br>
  ```'<|im_start|>system\nYou are a helpful assistant.<|im_end|>\n<|im_start|>user\n<|vision_start|><|image_pad|><|vision_end|>\nWhat are the colors of the bus in the image?<|im_end|>\n<|im_start|>assistant\nThe bus in the image is white and red.<|im_end|>\n<|im_start|>user\nWhat feature can be seen on the back of the bus?<|im_end|>\n<|im_start|>assistant\nThe back of the bus features an advertisement.<|im_end|>\n<|im_start|>user\nIs the bus driving down the street or pulled off to the side?<|im_end|>\n<|im_start|>assistant\nThe bus is driving down the street, which is crowded with people and other vehicles.<|im_end|>\n'```.

-## Plugin
+## Processor
-Plugin is callback interface for calling different processors, such as texts or images processors, for MLLMs.
-User can define own plugin and use registration function to declare.
-For more information, please refer to the relevant code in ```auto_round/mllm/plugin.py```.
+Processor is callback interface for calling different processors, such as texts or images processors, for MLLMs.
+User can define own processor and use registration function to declare.
+For more information, please refer to the relevant code in ```auto_round/mllm/processor.py```.